neonbelly/fastandcurious/README.md

 ## Technologies Used:
-* https://www.kaggle.com/austinreese/craigslist-carstrucks-data (URLs scraped from this dataset using urllib)
+* https://www.kaggle.com/austinreese/craigslist-carstrucks-data (images scraped using urls from this dataset using urllib)
 * Google Compute Engine (Processing)
 * ResNet50 (Neural Network)